roopekaaronen/starter-academic/content/publication/rulesofthumb/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *Anthropocene Review*

-abstract: This article reviews how cultures around the world have used simple heuristics, or "rules of thumb", to solve problems and design technologies.
+abstract: In this article we review how cultures around the world have used simple heuristics, or "rules of thumb", to solve problems and design technologies.

 # Summary.
 An optional shortened abstract.
 summary: